TechnicJelle/CMGT_GraduationReport/report.typ

 _More information can be found in the Applied Research section of the IMT&S module on Brightspace._

-These potential solutions are mostly just theoretical research.
-After I pick one or a few, I will continue on to the next section, where I will actually prototype them.

-In my experience, it is impossible to create an abstraction layer that is entirely unopinionated.
+Of course, there already exist many GPU API abstraction layers.
 But, this is a good thing!
-It's good that there are so many different Vulkan abstraction layers.
+Because, in my experience, it is impossible to create an abstraction layer that is entirely unopinionated.
 It makes it so there is something for everyone :)

+In this section, I will explore some of these GPU API abstraction layers that already exist by way of theoretical research.
+Many of these abstraction layers use different paradigms, so I have categorised them somewhat.
+After that, I will compare them an pick one or a few, to actually prototype with.

+After the prototyping, I will choose the paradigm to go ahead with for my own abstraction layer.

-== Potential Solution: Rendergraph-based abstractions
+=== Potential Solution: Rendergraph-based abstractions

 Description